-A professional carpenter can construct and repair many items around your home.
+A professional carpenter can build and repair many structures around your home.
 Whether you live in a warm city like Austin, Texas and you want to build a gazebo, or you just need some new cabinets, a carpenter can construct the item you want according to your exact specifications.
-However, when selecting a carpenter for the job, it’s important to make sure you choose someone reliable.
+However, when selecting a carpenter for the job, make sure you choose someone reliable.

 When it comes to contractor licenses, each state has its own regulations.
 Most states require some form of licensing – though these are not all the same, and several states do not require any licensing at all.
 Some states may require a license for carpenters and not for roofers, or vice versa.
-In some states a carpenter must past one or a number of tests as well as have a certain number of hours of experience of on-site work or as an apprentice.
+In some states a carpenter must pass one or more tests and accumulate a certain number of hours of experience, either through on-site work or as an apprentice.

 Additionally, some states that require licensing demand that carpenters post a bond of several thousand dollars in order to pay customers if they fail to meet contractual obligations.
-In other states, however, carpenters only have to be licensed if the job is valued at a certain amount or is a certain size.
+The exact amount usually depends on the size of the job.

-To see your state’s licensing requirements visit contractors-license.org and view your state’s policy.
+Check your state’s licensing requirements.
 If your state does require the carpenter to be licensed ask him to provide his license number or show you his license.
-You can check him out by contacting your local board of contractors and presenting them with his number.
+You can check him out by contacting your local board of contractors.
 Make sure the name the carpenter gave you matches the number on the license, and that the license is up-to-date.

 Advantages of a Licensed Carpenter